From the bleeding edge of Silicon Valley to the construction site

 Core X Frame didn't start in a construction office.
 It started with a question: why does an industry responsible for building the places where we live, work, and innovate still rely on methods that haven't fundamentally changed in a century?

-Our founder, Khurshid Alam, spent nearly two decades at Qualcomm working at the frontier of MEMS (Micro-Electro-Mechanical Systems) technology, designing and engineering components measured in microns where tolerances are unforgiving and precision is everything.
+Our founder, Khurshid Alam, spent three decades in Silicon Valley working at the cutting edge of semiconductor and MEMS technology.
+He designed and engineered components measured in microns, where tolerances are unforgiving and precision is everything.
 But housing was always his passion.

 Core X Frame is the result.
 A patented aluminum beam framing system that brings factory-grade precision to construction.
 Every component is extruded to exact specifications, ships flat-packed, and bolts together on site.
 No welding, no specialized trades, no waste.